Dhanushsubbaiah/house-price-prediction/README.md

 Deployed at: https://house89.azurewebsites.net/

-• The web App is used to predict the price of the house based on the location, area, number of rooms which is selected by the user.
+• The web App is used to predict the price of the house based on the location, area, number of rooms which is selected by the user